-When you head to the shops, remember to bring your own bag.
+When you head to the shops, remember to take your own bag.

 Replace single-use water bottles with a good quality reusable bottle.
 Download the Choose Tap app or visit Choose Tap for help finding a public tap to refill your bottle.

 There’s now a wide range of reusable cups to replace single-use cups.
 Visit Responsible Cafes to check out the most environmentally friendly options and find a café near you that will happily serve your next coffee in your own reusable cup.